permafrost06/rm-skin-builder/README.md

 5. Write some RainMeterScript code in the file.
 (See [RainMeterScript](https://github.com/permafrost06/rm-skin-builder#rainmeterscript) Section for more information)

 Your project is now ready to be transpiled.
+#### Note: I keep writing transpile but in reality what I've written isn't technically a transpiler yet.
+A transpiler needs to tokenize the code then feed the tokens to a parser that will generate an AST then generate native code from that AST.
+What I've written essentially regex matches some patterns, then replaces those matches with generated code.
+The rest of the code is left untouched.
+It does not even have error checking.
+So, just be aware of that.

 ## Usage